Panará people: Life in Xingu

 They have expanded to four villages in the Panara indigenous land, (2012) some have moved up river to build the village of Sõnkwêê.
 In (2014) Sõkârãsâ was nearing its final stage of completion.
 (2016) Kôtikô was built on the Ipiranga river in the opposite corner of their indigenous land.
 The population of the Panará people is estimated to be around 500-600 as of 2018.

-The Panará hunt in the Xingu with traditional methods along with the additional firearms, often favouring traditional bows and arrows when it comes to small water game.
-They utilize slash and burn agriculture which has been a part of their culture before the introduction of new tools to assist and crops to use.
-Modern equipment has displaced some traditional tools, metal tools are used side by side with traditional, including firearms.
-However, for certain activities, like small game fishing, Bows are still preferred.

-The Panará use a well known method to contain and utilize the Fire resistant Flora via to alter the landscape in their favour as well as acquire sapé grass to be used for thatch housing.
-They also burn crop waste and around paths to keep them clear of plant life or help clear out bees to collect honey.
-They are also observed to leave fires from cooking lit to burn out naturally as even in the height of dry season, they extinguish.

 In October of 2022, the Panará reclaimed their traditional land after a two decade long legal and political battle.
 The two day ceremony featured many traditional songs and dances as well as other customs including the tora race.
 As they return to their original land elders have commented that "food sovereignty remains a concern" and that they are facing new challenges such as preserving their traditional culture with recent population growth and influences from other cultures.

 Village Orientation and Matrilineal Structure

 Households follow matrilineal lines within each of the four clans with the village houses also arranged into four quarters for each of the clans.
 They also follow a uxorilocal habitation, where the male moves into the household of the woman when they marry, as well as the man becoming a member of his wife's clan especially after the first child is born.
 Marrying into the same clan, or having any romance between clan members is seen as “unthinkable” by the Panará.
 Furthermore, they live in villages in a circular structure around the inkâ, meaning “men’s house”; the surrounding structures' entrances face the inside towards the inkâ where meetings and discussions about the community take place.
 It is called the “men’s house” as the unmarried adult men sleep there traditionally.